 Empirical studies have found that highly specialized and dependent mutualisms promote evolutionary stasis of the traits involved in the interactions (Davis et al., 2014; Chomicki and Renner, 2017), but that changes in the partnership, such as the shift to a novel partner or the breakdown of the interaction can drive evolutionary change in mutualism-related traits (Whittall and Hodges, 2007; Bodbyl Roels and Kelly, 2011; Chomicki and Renner, 2017; Gervasi and Schiestl, 2017; Ramos and Schiestl, 2019).
-This is for instance the case of the size of entrance holes of ant-nesting structures (domatia) in the epiphytic Rubiaceae –a trait which limit which species can get access to the domatia– which were highly constrained in size in specialized species (as this filter out potential unwanted partners) but enlarged substantially when the mutualism broke down (Chomicki and Renner, 2017).
+This is for instance the case of the size of entrance holes of ant-nesting structures (domatia) in the epiphytic Rubiaceae –a trait which limit which species can get access to the domatia– which entrance holes are highly constrained in size in specialized species (as this filter out potential unwanted partners) but enlarged substantially when the mutualism broke down (Chomicki and Renner, 2017).
 Similarly, plants excluded from pollinators independently evolved selfing – both at the micro and macroevolutionary scales (Bodbyl Roels and Kelly, 2011; Culley et al., 2012; Gervasi and Schiestl, 2017; Ramos and Schiestl, 2019).

 How mutualism affect the evolution of traits unrelated to the interaction is unclear.
 Mutualism could affect such traits in different ways.
 The origin of a new, mutualistic trait could impact other traits by shifting allometric relationships (Brouat and McKey, 2000; 2001; Chomicki and Renner, 2019a).
 Likewise, mutualisms could change the nutritional balances, in a way that metabolic allometric relationship shifts (Zhang et al., 2011).
 In this scenario, there is no need for the evolution of a new trait, but the redistribution of nutritional resources affects other traits as a result.
+In addition to these direct effects, mutualistic traits could affect the evolution of other traits through cascades of indirect effects.
 While a few studies have reported a possible link, the mode and tempo of how mutualism could have impacted organismal phenotypic evolution is unclear.
 Three main limitations have prevented progress in this direction.
 First, inferring the evolution of mutualism back in time relies on combinations of traits used as proxies.
 Some but not others of these traits could impact phenotypic evolution.
 Second, the effect of mutualism needs to be disentangled from that of important abiotic variables, for instance climate.
-And third, one needs a group with a sufficient number of evolutionary changes in mutualism.
-In addition to these direct effects, mutualistic traits could affect the evolution of other traits through cascades of indirect effects.
+And third, one needs a group with sufficient evolutionary replication in mutualism.

 We here address this question using the Rubiaceae epiphytic ant-plants (Hydnophytinae).
 The Hydnophytinae are an ideal group to address these questions because they involve many evolutionary transitions in mutualistic strategies – four independent gains of highly specialized and dependent mutualisms and twelve losses of the mutualism (Chomicki et al., 2017).
 Yet they form a sizeable clade of ~105 species wherein the mutualistic traits are relatively well understood.
-The plant offers nesting sites (domatia) and sometimes food rewards to their ant partners, in return for nutrients, and in some species defense and seed dispersal (Chomicki et al., 2016, 2017, 2020; Chomicki and Renner, 2016a, b; 2017, 2019a, b).
-Recent work has shown that the domatia has affect other traits by shifting leaf/stem allometry (Chomicki and Renner, 2019a), but how the evolutionary dynamics of non-mutualisitc traits were impacted is unclear, in particular when abiotic factors are accounted for.
+The plant offers nesting sites (domatia) and sometimes food rewards to their ant partners, in return for nutrients, and in some species defence and seed dispersal (Chomicki et al., 2016, 2017, 2020; Chomicki and Renner, 2016a, b; 2017, 2019a, b).
+Recent work has shown that the domatia has affect other traits by shifting leaf/stem allometry (Chomicki and Renner, 2019a), but how the evolutionary dynamics of non-mutualistic traits were impacted is unclear, in particular when abiotic factors are accounted for.